Jazz fusion: Davis sidemen branch out

 Tony Williams was a member of Davis's band since 1963.
 Williams reflected, "I wanted to create a different atmosphere from the one I had been in...What better way to do it than to go electric?"
 He left Davis to form the Tony Williams Lifetime with English guitarist John McLaughlin and organist Larry Young.
 The band combined rock intensity and loudness with jazz spontaneity.
 The debut album Emergency! was recorded three months before Bitches Brew.

 Although McLaughlin had worked with Miles Davis, he was influenced more by Jimi Hendrix and had played with English rock musicians Eric Clapton and Mick Jagger before creating the Mahavishnu Orchestra around the same time that Corea started Return to Forever.
 McLaughlin had been a member of Tony Williams's Lifetime.
-He brought to his music many of the elements which interested other musicians in the 1960s and early 1970s: counterculture, rock and roll, electronic instruments, solo virtuosity, experimentation, the blending of genres, and an interest in the exotic, such as Indian music.
+He brought to his music many of the elements that interested other musicians in the 1960s and early 1970s: counterculture, rock and roll, electronic instruments, solo virtuosity, experimentation, the blending of genres, and an interest in the exotic, such as Indian music.
 He formed the Mahavishnu Orchestra with drummer Billy Cobham, violinist Jerry Goodman, bassist Rick Laird, and keyboardist Jan Hammer.
 The band released its first album, The Inner Mounting Flame, in 1971.
 Hammer pioneered the use of the Minimoog synthesizer with distortion effects.
 His use of the pitch bend wheel made a keyboard sound like an electric guitar.
 The Mahavishnu Orchestra was influenced by both psychedelic rock and Indian classical music.
 The band's first lineup broke up after two studio albums and one live album, but McLaughlin formed another group in 1974 under the same name with jazz violinist Jean-Luc Ponty, one of the first electric violinists.
-During the late '70s, Lee Ritenour, Stuff, George Benson, Spyro Gyra, the Crusaders, and Larry Carlton released fusion albums.